A digital footprint is the impression you create on the internet through your online activity, ...

 Before we take a client our staff examines the project parameters.
-Each individual on the team makes an up or down decision as whether they believe helping the prospective client would violate their personal ethics.
-If a single team member believes the project to have questionable ethics we decline the project.
+Each individual on the team makes an up or down decision as to whether they believe they, as part of the team, can help the client.
+If a single prospective team member on the project doesn't approve the project we decline it.

 Examples of projects we have declined include:

-Not only do we choose our projects based on ethical standars, we execute them that way too.
-We don't hack websites, engage in spam, or use other extremely aggressive methods.
+Not only do we choose our projects based on ethical standards, but we also execute them that way too.
+We don't hack websites or engage in spam.

 Here are a few examples of unethical reputation management we avoid:

-Amazon took legal action against such merchants and the platforms that were facilitating this activity.
+Amazon took legal action against such merchants that were facilitating this activity.

 As a result, freelancing platforms had to ban many freelancers who were offering fake online reviews.

-Brands use SERM to rank positive content on Google’s first page and to completely eliminate or demote negative content in search results.
+Brands use SERM to rank positive content in search and social and to eliminate or demote negative content.

-It’s a very effective way to manage your reputation in search results and there’s nothing wrong with it unless it involves black-hat and negative SEO techniques that intend to harm a competitor’s website and rankings.
+It’s an effective way to manage your reputation in search results and there’s nothing wrong with it unless it involves black-hat and negative SEO techniques that intend to harm a competitor’s website and rankings.

-Online reputation management done ethically gives people and companies an amount of control over how they are percieved online.
+Online reputation management done ethically gives people and companies an amount of control over how they are perceived online.